fakefarreraspol/KayasQuest/README.md

-# The Scythe Behind The Door
+# Kaya's Quest
-The Scythe Behind the door is a RPG game created for a Game Design class project.
+Kaya's Quest is a RPG game created for a Game Design class project.
 The project is made with RPG Maker Vx Ace and it was meant to last between 10-15 minutes.

 ## Instalation Guide